The Closest Title Races In Premier League History

 - 2018/19: Manchester City won the title by 1 point over Liverpool

-The first occasion was at the end of the 1994/95 season when Blackburn went into their final day fixture at Liverpool, two points clear of Manchester United who needed to beat West Ham at Upton Park to win their third successive title.
+The first final day decider was at the end of the 1994/95 season when Blackburn went into their final day fixture at Liverpool, two points clear of Manchester United who needed to beat West Ham at Upton Park to win their third successive title.

 But Hammers goalkeeper Ludek Miklosko continually frustrated United with a string of vital saves in a game that finished goalless.
 Blackburn lost 2-1 at Anfield, but they still managed to get their hands on the trophy for the first and only time.